blujedis/komo/CHANGE.md

 # Changes

+## 07/26/2020

+- Add unregister method to field hook.
+- Flag element names that have been unregistered.
+- Remove from unregistered if/when element is reregistered.
+- Suppress warning of unmounted element by using flag when unregistered.

 ## 07/25/2020

 - Add .reset() helper in field hook to reset individual field, clear errors, dirty & touched.